tsaulic/pycount/README.md

 very close to zero, so I'm not expecting anything :D)

 **TODO**
+* replace matplotlib with a more lightweight library for a pie chart
 * add rules to separate comments based on type of file
 * count code lines, comments and blank lines separately
 * improve speed, always